samsquire/ideas4/README.md

 It needs to eliminate options through impossibility.
 It should start with the most overspecified rows and columns first.

-You can either do this in one whole step, which is inefficient or do it piecemeal in an ordered fashion.
+You can either do this in one whole step, which is inefficient or do it piecemeal in an ordered fashion when you try out an answer.

+I need a when operator.
+Rather than think of programs as serialised steps to getting to an output, we define expressions and when clauses over them.

+For recursive backtracking in a sudoku solver, we can reject and return explicitly to different control paths from a different perspective.

+When we detect a solution is impossible we explicitly write a reject statement which aborts control flow.

 So we want to order loop subiterations.
-When does a loop become relevant?
+When does a loop iteration become relevant?

 So I propose loops are queries and are specifications of what should be true, but they are lazily evaluated for efficiency.